zdunker/gameStats/README.md

 # game statistics

-## playaround project with some func game stats, doing some analysis, trends, etc.
+## playaround project with some fun game stats, doing some analysis, trends, etc.